-Our responsibility for other information in the introductory section, management's discussion and analysis, required supplementary information sections as identified in the table of contents, and statistical section does not extend beyond the financial information identified in our report.
+Our responsibility for other information in the introductory section and statistical section does not extend beyond the financial information identified in our report.
 We do not have an obligation to perform any procedures to corroborate other information contained in these documents.
 However, we have read the information and nothing came to our attention that caused us to believe that such information or its manner of presentation is materially inconsistent with the information or manner of its presentation appearing in the financial statements.